clojurists-together/clojuriststogether.org/content/news/2023/Q2 2023 Funding Announcement.md

 I will use the funding to improve the experience for new users.
 Specifically I will add some self-hosted documentation such that Portfolio can guide users via its UI once set up.
 I will also improve Portofolio's error handling and make it provide more helpful pointers when things go wrong.
 If time permits, I will keep working on a recently started accessibility testing feature for Portfolio.

 **Why is this project important to the Clojure community?**
 The community has voiced a desire for more developer tooling.
 Portfolio is a developer tool for frontend ClojureScript work.
 While it is good that Clojure(Script) makes it easy to use tools built for the underlying platform (e.g. Storybook), strong native CLJ(S) tooling is necessary to fully harness the power of our amazing language and runtime, and make it an attractive alternative.
-My hope is that Portfolio eventually is one piece of what makes ClojureScript the greatest frontend toolkit out there
+My hope is that Portfolio eventually is one piece of what makes ClojureScript the greatest frontend toolkit out there.